dajobe/hbase-docker/README.md

 See HBase Logs
 --------------

-I haven't figured this one out apart from
+If you want to see the latest logs live use:

     $ docker attach $id

 Then ^C to detach.

-You can't scroll back the logs or see the internal log file at `/var/log/hbase.log`
+To see all the logs since the HBase server started, use:

+    $ docker logs $id

+and ^C to detach again.

 Proxy HBase UI locally